hanqizhang/hanqizhang.github.io/_posts/contrast-sensitivity/2023-12-24-contrast-sensitivity.md

 Finally, let's come back to the initial assumption.
 In fact, experimentalists have demonstrated that our visual system probably processes spatial frequency information in a coarse-to-fine temporal sequence, which means that the high-frequency preferring neurons fire after the low-frequency preferring ones.
 This would break our initial assumption that has limited our analysis to a static one.

-So it may turn out that various temporal dynamics is the key to understanding what V1 really know about natural scenes.
+So it may turn out that various temporal dynamics is the key to understanding what V1 really knows about natural scenes.
 But that's for another post to scratch the surface of.